-Color cosmetics are consistently the hardest products to use up.
+Makeup is consistently the hardest category of products to use up.
 As such, this is the smallest section within my Summer 2019 Beauty Empties Roundup.

-Although Bobbi Brown is an OG beauty brand and renowned makeup artist, I’ve tried very little from the brand.
-I was excited to try this Deluxe Sample of the Primer Radiance Plus SPF35.
+Although Bobbi Brown is an OG beauty brand and renowned makeup artist, I tried very little from the brand.
+However, I was excited to try this Deluxe Sample of the Primer Radiance Plus SPF35.

 All in all, I was surprised by how much I enjoyed this Bobbi Brown primer.
 It provided my skin with such a luminous glow without looking shiny or feeling greasy.
 This primer worked well under foundation and on its own.